Arfs6/Arfs6.github.io/resume.md

 - **Nationality:** Nigerian
 - **Website:** <https://arfs6.github.io>

+A software engineer with experience in web backend and desktop app development.
+He has appreciation for simple solutions and hyper aware of accessibility.

 ## Experience

+### Open Source

 1. [**TWBlue**](https://github.com/mcv-software/twblue)

     TWBlue is an open source mastodon desktop client I [contribute](https://github.com/MCV-Software/TWBlue/pulls?q=is%3Apr+author%3AArfs6+) to.
-Technologies used in the project include python, WXPython (Graphical User Interface library) and gettext (translations library).
+Technologies used in the project include python, WXPython (Graphical User Interface library), pubsub events and gettext (translations library).
 Some of my contributions include:

     - **[Automated building and releasing new versions](https://github.com/MCV-Software/TWBlue/pull/567):** This paved the way to the first release of TWBlue in over half a year.
     - **[Fixed a button](https://github.com/MCV-Software/TWBlue/pull/524)**: This is my first contribution to an open source project.